Colorado State Subsidy Profile

 State Subsidy Contact Person

 1575 Sherman Street

 Denver, CO 80203-1714

 303-866-3209 • Fax: 303-866-5563

 Parents who are thinking about or are in the process of adopting a child with special needs from foster care should know about adoption assistance (also known as adoption subsidy).
 Federal (Title IV-E) and state (often called non-IV-E) adoption assistance programs are designed to help parents meet their adopted children’s varied, and often costly, needs.
 Children can qualify for federal adoption assistance or state assistance, depending on the child’s history.
 Adoption subsidy policies and practices are, for the most part, dependent on the state in which the child was in foster care before the adoption.

-Below is information related to definitions of special needs, benefits available, and procedures in Georgia.
+Below is information related to definitions of special needs, benefits available, and procedures in Colorado.
 Answers to select questions were made available by the Association of Administrators of the Interstate Compact on Adoption and Medical Assistance (AAICAMA) through the Child Welfare Information Gateway (www.childwelfare.gov).
 Profiles for other states’ subsidy programs are available.
 If you have additional questions, please contact NACAC at 651-644-3036, 800-470-6665, or firstname.lastname@example.org.
 If you have state-specific questions, please call your State Subsidy Contact Person or the NACAC Subsidy Representative (listed above) for more information.